 Ubon Ratchathani Train Station to the Ubon Ratchathani Bus Station

-Ubon Ratchathani is about 100 kilometres from the Thai-Laos border.
-The train station is a short distance from the bus station that links to Pakse in Ubon Ratchathani, so you’ll need to take a songthaew taxi to get there.
+Ubon Ratchathani is about 100 kilometers from the Thai-Laos border.
+The train station is a short distance from the bus station that links to Pakse in Ubon Ratchathani, so you’ll need to take a Songthaew taxi to get there.

-Take songthaew number 2 to the bus station.
-The songthaews here in Ubon are all numbered and colour coded.
+Take Songthaew number 2 to the bus station.
+The songthaews here in Ubon are all numbered and color-coded.
 The number 2 is the only one that services the train station and it’s waiting for us as we exit the train.
 It’s really easy to spot.
 You’ll need to tell the driver that you’re going to the bus station for the Bus to Laos.
 Cost 10 Thai Baht per person.